Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 I'm assuming that most ICs won't be a problem from the vibration point of view.
 The power modules are probably good to get certified, though.

-Figure out what to do with the UART pins on the PC104 when dealing with active/standby.
-Really just figure out what to do with the UART pins.

 Probably switch the analog switches dealing with active standby with a set of zero ohm resistors.
 That's a lot of resistors to switch, though.
 Populating 8 of 16 total resistors, maybe more with the UART